Boss Level: Lawsuit

+Blumhouse sued Emmett Furla Oasis Films, The Fyzz Facility and actress-producer Meadow Williams, alleging that instead of paying what the parties agreed upon, they chose to “misappropriate the fruits of Blumhouse’s creativity and labor for their own unlawful benefit while leaving Blumhouse high and dry.”
+According to the breach of contract suit, Marty Singer and David Jonelis of Lavely & Singer, Blumhouse also fronted the cost of the recut (which amounted to more than $126,000).

+The suit was settled out of court.

 Reception

-On the review aggregation website Rotten Tomatoes, the film has an approval rating of 73%, based on 83 reviews, with an average rating of 6.50/10.
+On the review aggregation website Rotten Tomatoes, the film has an approval rating of 74%, based on 87 reviews, with an average rating of 6.50/10.
 The site's critics consensus reads: "Boss Level powers up the increasingly crowded time-loop genre with a gleefully over-the-top sci-fi action thriller that revels in its own excess."
-On Metacritic, the film has a weighted average score of 56 out of 100, based on 16 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 56 out of 100, based on 16 critics, indicating "mixed or average" reviews.

 Writing for IndieWire, Christian Blauvelt gave the film a grade of B and said, "It's a star part, and Grillo commands it.
 Most importantly, he gets you to invest in Roy enough that, even without a controller in your hands, you never feel like you're simply watching someone else play a videogame.
 With no pixels in sight, Grillo gives Boss Level the thing most videogame movie riffs lack: a pulse."

+The film ranks on Rotten Tomatoes' Best Science Fiction Movies of 2021.